-- The sewer safety test will last approximately 30 minutes.
+- The sewer test will last approximately 30 minutes.

 - Inspection crews will not need to enter buildings, unless to gain access to building rooftops.

-- Faucets and bathroom facilities can still be used during smoke testing.
+- Faucets and bathroom facilities can still be used during sewer testing.

 Tips to prevent simulated smoke from entering your home or building (complete prior to test):